JavaScript is required

 The lawyer’s file must contain a file note that makes clear:

-• how each of the thresholds tests are met
+• how the matter meets each of the threshold tests

 and